Avihai Boaron: Biography

-Boaron was born in Netanya to Zevulon Boaron and Malka nee Dabush.
+Boaron was born in Netanya to Zevulon Boaron and Malka née Dabush.
 His parents immigrated from Libya and were teachers in occupation.

 Boaron studied at the Aterat Kohanim yeshiva, and after a year and a half at the yeshiva he enlisted in the Israel Defense Forces and served three years as a fighter in the Golani Brigade.
 After his release from the IDF, he returned to his studies at the yeshiva and also studied at the Meir Institute.
 After that he turned to law studies, and upon completing the bar exams he opened an independent law firm in Jerusalem.

 In 2004, he founded the Ma'aini Yashua movement, which soon deals with hearts and the spread of Judaism.
 In 2006, he headed the headquarters of the struggle against the demolition of the houses in Amona, and later, in 2017, he headed the headquarters of the struggle against the eviction of the entire settlement.
 He was one of the drafters of the regularization law in order to prevent the eviction of the settlement.
 After the evacuation, in 2017 he agreed with Benjamin Netanyahu after long negotiations, on the establishment of the Amichai settlement for the evacuated Amona.
 Boaron led the actions to establish the settlement and in 2018 the Amona evacuees entered their temporary homes in the settlement.
 In 2013, he established "Emat - Zionist Research Institute for Law and Economics", which was designed to draft bills in the fields of law and economics to be promoted by sitting members of the Knesset.

 In 2011 he founded the magazine "Panima" (פנימה) intended for traditional and religious women.
 In 2014 he founded the children's magazine and in 2018 he purchased the long-standing children's magazine Letters (אותיות) and merged the two magazines into one magazine, "Letters and Children" (אותיות וילדים).
 Both magazines are distributed to about thirty thousand subscribing families.
 At the same time, Boaron began to engage in real estate.
 Boaron was the opinions editor of the newsletter Ma’ayanei Ha’yeshua.
-In 2011 Ma’ayanei Ha’yeshua published an unsigned editorial calling for Amalakites to be put in extermination camps, a reference to a religious commandment calling for the destruction of the descendants of Amalek.
+In 2011 Ma’ayanei Ha’yeshua published an unsigned editorial calling for Amalekites to be put in extermination camps, a reference to a religious commandment calling for the destruction of the descendants of Amalek.
 According to Mondoweiss, Amalekites is often used as a "code word" for the Palestinians.